premchander-revature/interviewquestions/.NET FULL STACK/Nodejs.md

 <blockquote>

-- All APIs of Node.js library are aynchronous that is non-blocking.
-It essentially means a Node.js based server never waits for a API to return data.
+- All APIs of the Node.js library is asynchronous that is non-blocking.
+It essentially means a Node.
+The js-based server never waits for an API to return data.
-- Server moves to next API after calling it and a notification mechanism of Events of Node.js helps server to get response from the previous API call.
+- The server moves to the next API after calling it and a notification mechanism of Events of Node.js helps the server to get a response from the previous API call.

 </blockquote>